-You are cordially invited to attend the Annual Meeting of Stockholders, and any adjournments or postponements thereof (the "Meeting"), of Black Diamond, Inc. (the "Company" or "Black Diamond"), which will be held on June 11, 2013, at 8:00 a.m., Eastern Daylight Time, at the Dolby Screening Room, 1350 Avenue of the Americas, New York, NY 10019, for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders, and any adjournments or postponements thereof (the "Meeting"), of Black Diamond, Inc. (the "Company" or "Black Diamond"), which will be held on June 5, 2014, at 8:00 a.m., Eastern Daylight Time, at the Dolby Screening Room, 1350 Avenue of the Americas, New York, NY 10019, for the following purposes:

+1. To elect the six nominees named in the accompanying Proxy Statement to serve on the Board of Directors until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified (Proposal 1);

+2. To approve an advisory resolution on executive compensation (Proposal 2);

-- 1. To elect the seven nominees named in the accompanying Proxy Statement to serve on the Board of Directors until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified (Proposal 1); - 2.
-To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013 (Proposal 2); and - 3.
-To transact such other business as may properly come before the Meeting, including to consider any procedural matters incident to the conduct of the Meeting, such as the postponement of the Meeting in order to solicit additional proxies to vote in favor of the matters presented at the Meeting.
+3. To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014 (Proposal 3); and

+4. To transact such other business as may properly come before the Meeting, including to consider any procedural matters incident to the conduct of the Meeting, such as the postponement of the Meeting in order to solicit additional proxies to vote in favor of the matters presented at the Meeting.

-Stockholders of record at the close of business on April 22, 2013 are entitled to notice of and to vote at the Meeting.
+Stockholders of record at the close of business on April 16, 2014 are entitled to notice of and to vote at the Meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on June 11, 2013: This Proxy Statement and form of proxy card, along with our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, are available at www.blackdiamond-inc.com.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders Meeting to Be Held on June 5, 2014: This Proxy Statement and form of proxy card, along with our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, are available at www.blackdiamond-inc.com.